|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Add 2 1/4 cups whole milk to the roux, and stir into a creamy sauce.
 Be sure to constantly and briskly stir the sauce with a whisk.
 It's important to use a whisk for preparing the roux, because that helps to wipe out any lumps that form with the sauce.

+Heat the milk to at least 130 to 150 degrees Fahrenheit, which is the temperature for melting cheese, depending on how hard the cheese is.
+Soft melting cheese like mozzarella melts at 130 degrees, while harder cheese such as romano melt at 150 degrees or more.
 Once the milk is steaming and hot enough to melt the cheese, add the cheese, and stir it constantly to ensure it melts and turns into a good, creamy cheese sauce.
 Add salt, pepper, a little ground mustard, and some smoked paprika for flavor.
 Then, it's time to add the cooked macaroni.
 Stir it into the cheese sauce, and we have a mac and cheese that any kid will enjoy..even kids who've only eaten mac and cheese from a box their whole lives.